An in-depth interview with Ticon aka Filip Mardberg & Fredrik Gilenholt. 🙂

 Ticon are some of the most respected psychedelic progressive trance artists.
 The two producers from Sweden, Filip Mardberg and Fredrik Gilenholt, formed the duo Ticon in 1998.
 Guided by their addiction to producing trance and their focus on expressing their feelings though music, Ticon released six albums.
 The studio album „Mirage“ (Iboga Records) got released in 2016.

 In this interview, Ticon reveals, how they discovered electronic and experimental sounds while going to underground warehouse raves to dance in front of a pair of speakers.
 The artists speak about the scariest situations and most funny moments in the career of Ticon – and how Ticon wants to unite people in progressive trance music.

 Influences and role in society: A self-portrait of Ticon

 - What influenced you to get into your field?

-Both Me (Filip) and Fredrik was drawn to electronic and experimental music at quite a young age.
-Back in the 90´s we went to underground warehouse raves and danced in front of a pair of speakers almost every weekend.
+Ticon: Both Me (Filip) and Fredrik were drawn to electronic and experimental music at quite a young age.
+Back in the 90’s, we went to underground warehouse raves and danced in front of a pair of speakers almost every weekend.
 The decision to start making music and expressing our emotions thru music came natural for us.

 - As an artist, what role do you think you play in society?